wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 Follow this step by step video tutorial: [Google Analytics Dashboard for WP](http://www.deconf.com/en/projects/google-analytics-dashboard-for-wordpress/)

+= I have several wordpress websites do I need an API Project for each one? =

+No, you don't.
+You can use the same API Project (same API Key, Client Secret and Client ID) for all your websites.

 = Some settings are missing from your video tutorial ... =

 We are constantly improving our plugin, sometimes the video tutorial may be a little outdated.